Incidental medical test findings: Not incidental

 The problem is that, so far, the existence of certain gene patterns mostly correlate with a particular disease, but it’s unknown whether they actually cause the disease.
 There are so many confounding factors, such as the environment and personal health habits, that simply having a particular gene or genetic marker does not mean a person will develop a disease, only that they have a genetic makeup that is known to be present for people who develop the disease.

 The problems of incidental findings are a perplexing mix of ‘good news, bad news.’
-It’s good news that new technologies in scanning and medical testing can reveal so much.
+It’s good news that new technologies in scanning and medical testing can reveal so much just like STD testing for free.
 It’s bad news in that, at least for now, interpretation of the results are sometimes indeterminate, questionable, or just plain wrong.

 TAGS: incidental findings, medical diagnosis, scanning tests, direct to customer, genome sequencing, medical ethics